 - Drain the water and rinse them under running water.

 - Shake to remove excess water and put a bowl

 - Add one teaspoon of chopped spring onion, half a teaspoon of crushed garlic, a quarter teaspoon of fine sea salt, and one teaspoon of toasted sesame seeds, and mix with your hand.

 Prepare carrots and mushrooms

-- Cut the carrots into match sticks and fry them in a hot pan in a bit of oil for two to three minutes.
+- Fry the carrots in a hot pan in a bit of oil for two to three minutes.
 Add to a bowl and season with salt

 - If you use shitake mushrooms, cut off the stems since they don't taste good.
 Cut into fine slices

 - Sauté the mushrooms on the same pan, adding oil if needed—about two to three minutes.